Bangladesh–Germany relations: Economic relations

 As an economic power as well as an important member of the European Union (EU), Germany is a reliable partner of Bangladesh in development co-operation.

 In trade with Germany, Bangladesh has for years recorded a large surplus.
 Germany is the second largest export market of Bangladesh after the US.
 Bilateral trade is with about 4.5 billion euros in 2012.
 A German-Bangladeshi investment promotion and protection agreement has been in force since 1986 and a bilateral double taxation accord since 1993.
 So far German direct investments in Bangladesh are almost €60 million.
 The Bangladesh-German Chamber of Commerce and Industry (BGCCI) acts as a business platform and mediator between both the countries.

+Exports of cycles by Bangladesh to Germany gained some negative attention after German customs suspected that these cycles were in fact not of Bangladeshi origin, but merely assembled in Bangladesh.
+Germany has been Bangladesh's largest market for bicycles.
+Germany has strict policies of knowing the actual country of origin for its imported goods in order to implement duty taxes.
+As a result of this policy and having strict anti-dumping duty laws and other tariffs, the German import customs demanded an inspection of Bangladeshi factories in order to verify the true origins of these bicycles.

+By 2023, total trade had grown to €8.6 billion with €6.9 billion trade balance in Bangladesh's favour.